brianpburns/happy-hour/README.md

 ### WIP Notes
 - API key set up for Google Maps - only for Android and is completely open.
 Needs to be locked down.
 - Maps [docs](https://docs.expo.dev/versions/latest/sdk/map-view/)
+- App permissions for Android set up and test
+- Release has been successfully created for Android and pushed to the Play Console.
 - See todos in Notes app
-- Set up and styled a list for the second tab.
-Only shows basic info atm.
-No real updates for if it's happy hour.
-- Want to show some indicator that it's happy hour on the map.

 ## Installation